 Designing a logo is simple, right?
 Think again.
 There’s more to developing a brand’s identity than just placing a name in a circle and calling it done.
-Logos are about first impressions and can influence a buyer’s decision or attitude towards the overall feeling of your business.
+Logos are about first impressions and can influence a buyer’s decision or attitude towards your business’s overall feeling.
 A first impression goes a long way.

 Every logo has a story to tell.
-The point of a logo is to tell your businesses story by being unique helping distinguish your brand from a competitor’s.
+The point of a logo is to tell your business’s story by being unique, distinguishing your brand from a competitor’s.
 It’s important to create be clever with the logo creation.
-It might be tempting to just snag an icon from a Google image search but that is never a good idea.
-It’s important to put thought into the business name, it’s industry and its audience as these are the key pieces of the pie to create a memorable logo.
+It might be tempting to snag an icon from a Google image search, but that is never a good idea.
+It’s important to put thought into the business name, its industry, and its audience, as these are the key pieces of the pie to create a memorable logo.

 Every brand has a personality.
 Take our little Mad Monkey.
 He’s mad but definitely not angry or mean.
 He’s crazy, super obsessed with being creative, and a little bit naughty when he gets to go outside of the box.

 That little monkey is our brand.
 He represents how the company as a whole feels about the industry we’re in.
 That’s what your brand needs to do.
 Showcase how the company feels about the industry they are in.

 Whatever is decided on for your brand, it must make sense for the brand as a whole.
 Keep questions to keep in mind are:

 Every logo has a story and personality behind it.
 Make sure to know what yours is.